 Cryptocurrency mining or bitcoin mining, to be precise, is quickly changing from a hobby for early miners to a game of survival-for-the-fittest.
 As more people gain interest in mining, the industry has become more popular, and that’s how the business has grown.
 However, it is a love-hate kind of reaction from both sides of new and older miners.
 The truth is mining is getting more difficult each passing day, and anyone looking to make meaningful profits has to get proper hardware, stable internet connection, and a reliable source of electricity.
 Mining used to be quite profitable some years back but quickly became difficult as more people joined the industry, and the hash rate increased.
 Companies and individual miners have admitted to having recorded losses while others continue to reap profits.
 That is why it is becoming difficult to determine whether crypto mining is still profitable.

-The answer to the question of whether cryptocurrency mining is a profitable business is a hard one to crack, but from what we know currently, the answer is no and yes or ‘its complicated”.
+The answer to the question of whether cryptocurrency mining is profitable business is a hard one to crack.

 Currently, only miners with the right equipment can scoop rewards.
 Cryptocurrency mining has evolved significantly over the years, and for you to make substantial profits, you have to invest a good amount of money in hardware.
 It’s the same reason why miners are collaborating to solve complex mathematics and share the reward.
 Aside from equipment, as a beginner, you also need to take time and understand how things run particularly the volatility of prices.